-In the treatment of severe genetic disease, the ultimate product of our manufacturing processes is the patient's own genemodified cells, which we refer to as our drug product.
+In severe genetic disease, the ultimate product of our manufacturing processes is the patient's own gene-modified HSC cells, which we refer to as our drug product.
 The process for producing drug product for our HSC-based product candidates is as follows:

-- 1. Selection: We extract HSCs from peripheral blood mononuclear cells obtained from the patient's blood by apheresis following mobilization (or previously in SCD, by bone marrow harvest).
-The process is carried out using existing hospital infrastructure and based on standard protocols currently for stem cell transplant procedures, with enhanced controls for extracting the cells to be used for making our drug product. - 2.
-Pre-stimulation: The isolated HSCs are treated with a mixture of growth factors that help enable an efficient transduction process. - 3.
-Transduction: The isolated, purified and pre-treated HSCs are exposed to our lentiviral vectors containing the appropriate functional gene and additional proprietary elements for a period of time to facilitate transduction and insertion of the therapeutic DNA into the genome of the target cells. - 4.
-Final harvest: Once transduction is complete, the harvested cells containing gene-modified HSCs are washed and resuspended into cell culture media to remove any residual impurities.
+- 1. Selection: We extract HSCs from peripheral blood mononuclear cells obtained from the patient's blood by apheresis following mobilization via a colony stimulating factor (or previously in SCD, by bone marrow harvest).
+The process is carried out using existing hospital infrastructure and standard protocols currently in place for stem cell transplant procedures, with enhanced controls for extracting the cells to be used for making our drug product. - 2.
+Pre-stimulation: The isolated HSCs are treated with a mixture of growth factors that help enable an efficient transduction process.

+- 3. Transduction: The isolated, purified and pre-treated HSCs are exposed to our lentiviral vectors containing the appropriate functional gene and additional proprietary elements for a period of time to facilitate transduction and insertion of the therapeutic DNA into the genome of the target cells. - 4.
+Final harvest: Once transduction is complete, the gene-modified HSCs are washed and re-suspended into cell culture media to remove any residual impurities.
 A portion of the harvested cells is removed for quality control release testing, which includes ensuring that transduction was successful and the functional gene delivered by the vector is adequately expressed by the target cells. - 5.
 Formulation and freeze: The remaining cells are appropriately formulated and cryopreserved.

-The final step is to return the gene-modified HSCs to the patient via a stem cell transplant.
+The final step is to return the gene-modified HSCs to the patient.